Research CommonsResearch Commons

 Config types

-GpuTrainConfig, CredentialConfig, TrackingConfig, WandbConfig — the typed shapes behind the registry dict (see Configuration).
+GpuTrainConfig, CredentialConfig, TrackingConfig, WandbConfig, IntegrationsConfig, HfConfig — the typed shapes behind the registry dict (see Configuration).

 For the exceptions these raise, see Errors.